erasifnomani/crystalball/README.md

 # Online Crystal Ball

-# Once you have downloaded the project follow the following stape.
+# Once you have downloaded the project follow the following steps.

 1. Create Database
 2. Import crystalball.sql into the created database. crystalball.sql file inside the crystalball folder.